 As a business leader of an SMB, reducing your carbon footprint may not be on top of your priority list.
-But green practices now offer substantial benefits including money savings, improved work culture and productivity and improved brand perceptions.
+But green office practices now offer substantial benefits including money savings, improved work culture and productivity and improved brand perceptions.
 Got your attention now, right?

-In the past 20 years, we’ve seen green practices in commercial environments go from the obscure and unusual to mainstream and popular.
+In the past 20 years, we’ve seen green office practices in commercial environments go from the obscure and unusual to mainstream and popular.
 This is due to some of the commercial as well as social benefits that green practices can offer to your business.

 This post takes a closer look at where these commercial benefits come from, and how you can quickly and easily capitalise on them too.